 Rate limit headers

 The API includes rate limit headers in all responses to help you monitor usage and implement retry logic.
-Learn how to read and use these headers in the rate limit headers guide.
+See the rate limit headers guide for details.

 Platform quotas

-Rate limits control request frequency, while platform quotas limit the maximum number of objects you can create (campaigns, contacts, lists, etc.).
-See the platform quotas guide for information on maximum limits for object creation in Brevo.
+Rate limits control request frequency, while platform quotas cap the number of objects you can create (campaigns, contacts, lists, etc.).
+See the platform quotas guide for object creation limits in Brevo.